-Both products contain ketotifen 0.025% (equivalent to ketotifen fumarate 0.035%) and are available over-the-counter.
+Products contain ketotifen 0.025% (equivalent to ketotifen fumarate 0.035%) and are available over-the-counter.

-&lt;sup>‡ Zerviate contains cetirizine 0.24% (equivalent to cetirizine hydrochloride 0.29%).
+&lt;sup>‡ Zerviate contains cetirizine 0.24% (equivalent to cetirizine hydrochloride 0.29%) and was approved in May 2017; however, the product has not yet launched.